tom-seddon/beeblink/docs/server.md

 startup (following the same rules in case of ambiguity).
 The default is `65boot`.

-Use `--rom` to tell the server where to find the BLFS ROM image.
+Use `--serial-rom` to tell the server where to find the BLFS ROM image.
 It will then try to load it from this location, not the current folder, when using the bootstrap program or `*BLSELFUPDATE`.

 The server will autodetect and open any FTDI devices thet look like they might be a Tube serial board.
 If it's opening any such devices that you aren't using for BeebLink, use `--serial-exclude` to have them excluded.
 The exclusion is by device name, so watch out for changes in COM port assignment.

+You can get a full list of the command line options with `npm start -- -h`.

 # Using a config file